arunas-junevicius/7-card-evaluator/README.md

 # TODO

-Pre-calculated values might be used to determine 5-card or 6-card hand equivalence values, but it would require to update lookup table and fill in some black values.
+- Pre-calculated values might be used to determine 5-card or 6-card hand equivalence values, but it would require to update lookup table and fill in some blank values.